ryuryukke/ryuryukke/README.md

 ## Hello 👋
-📢 **I am on the job market for 2026!
-Please reach out if you think my background and experience may be a good fit for your organization.**

 Hello!
 I am Ryuto, a final-year PhD student (est. March 2026) at the [Institute of Science Tokyo](https://www.isct.ac.jp/en), advised by Prof. [Naoaki Okazaki](https://www.chokkan.org/index.en.html).
 My research aims to develop principles and methods for building and ensuring safe, secure, and reliable AI systems, mitigating their negaitve societal implications.